Jenna Pirttijärvi

-Jenna Pirttijärvi (born 9 March 1994) is a Finnish ice hockey player, currently playing in the Swedish Women's Hockey League (SDHL) with Luleå HF/MSSK.
+Jenna Pirttijärvi (born 9 March 1994) is a Finnish ice hockey player, a winger.
+She plays in the Swedish Women's Hockey League (SDHL) with Skellefteå AIK.

 Playing career

 Pirttijärvi began playing ice hockey on the outdoor ice rinks in her home village of Impiö, part of the Ranua municipality in southern Lapland, and she played informal games during childhood, as Ranua didn’t have any ice hockey clubs at the time.
 In her early 20s, she joined a recreational women's ice hockey league in Posio and moved to the recreational league in Rovaniemi two seasons later.

 In early 2019, Pirttijärvi sent a message via social media wishing good luck in an upcoming game to RoKi Naiset player Oona Parviainen, the first player from Lapland to represent Finland at the Olympics with the women's national ice hockey team.
 Parviainen responded to her message with an invitation to train with the team and Pirttijärvi soon joined RoKi Naiset for the 2019 postseason.

 She continued with the team in the following season, during which RoKi started in the Naisten Mestis before earning mid-season promotion to the Naisten Liiga (NSML) lower division series (alempi jatkosarja) of the 2019–20 season.
 Pirttijärvi led the team and ranked sixth overall in scoring during the ten game series, tallying 9 goals and 7 assists for 16 points.
 In the postseason, RoKi faced potential relegation from the top-tier league in the qualifiers (karsintasarja) but, once again, Pirttijärvi took charge and produced 6 goals and 3 assists in four games to secure RoKi’s place in the 2020–21 Naisten Liiga season and lead all skaters in scoring.

 Ahead of the 2020–21 Naisten Liiga season, she was selected as captain of RoKi Naiset by the team’s players.
 RoKi struggled for wins in the regular season but Pirttijärvi continued to standout as the team’s leading scorer, amassing 28 points in thirty games.
 In the 2021 Naisten Liiga qualification, she contributed 6 goals in six games as RoKi successfully saved themselves from relegation.
 During the season, she also began practicing with the RoKi boys under-16 team, which played in the second-tier national under-16 league, the U16 Mestis.